 A Charity on a Critical Mission

-Boston Rescue Mission is committed to transforming and empowering women and men at risk of becoming homeless, experiencing homelessness, and substance abuse disorder, to end their homelessness and to be healthy and self-sufficient.
-For 120 years, we have provided a healing community for lives at risk, a safe place where women and men are nourished and offered opportunities to achieve healthier and more self-sufficient lives.
+Boston Rescue Mission is committed to transforming and empowering people at risk of becoming homeless, experiencing homelessness, and substance abuse disorder, to end their homelessness and to be healthy and self-sufficient.
+For more than 120 years, we have provided a healing community for lives at risk and a safe place where women and men are nourished and offered opportunities to achieve healthier and more self-sufficient lives.

-Every day, over 200 women and men experiencing poverty or homelessness find a safe refuge from the lonely and often violent streets and inclement weather.
+Every day, dozens of people experiencing poverty or homelessness find a safe refuge from the lonely and often violent streets and inclement weather.
 Hearty and healthy meals, warm beds, showers, toiletries, warm gloves and socks are provided as we care for each person with dignity and respect.
-Staff is diverse in language, ethnicity, culture, age, skills, and knowledge and lived experiences, all of which are vital and necessary to achieve meaningful results.
-Case managers help begin lives of recovery from substance use disorders, chronic homelessness and unemployment and many other challenges.
+Staff members are diverse in language, ethnicity, culture, age, skills, and knowledge and lived experiences, all of which are vital and necessary to achieve meaningful results.
+Case managers help program members begin lives of recovery from substance use disorders, chronic homelessness and unemployment and many other challenges.
 In 2018, homelessness in Massachusetts increased 14%, the highest in the country according to a recent HUD report.

 Staff and volunteers fulfill our Mission to: